beyondest/lessons/IDE/Unity.md

 Choose blend type:
 - FreeForm Cartesian and FreeForm Directional can have more than one motion in one direction.
 - Simple Directional can only have one.

+## Animation

+- 2 Core Concepts
+  - Animation Data (Animation clips)
+    - Value
+    - Bindings
+  - Animation Blendings
+    - Animation controller
+    - Animation State

+### Animation Align up
+In phase: `Transition offset`
+More gradually: `Transition duration`

+### Read-only Property
+Animation clips imported with model is read-only.
+Show read-only property should be set to view them in Animation window.
+`Duplicate Animation Clip` to remove read-only property.

+### Field Access in animation window
+Animation clips can be imported in `Context` and `Asset` mode.
+Context: Select `gameobject` contained animation controller contained animation clip.
+Field of gameobject is accessable
+Asset: Select animation clip in `project window`.
+Field of gameobject is not accessable

+### Animation Speed
+Second:Frame e.g. 1:34 means 1 second plus 34 frames
+`Sample Rate` is viewed by select show sample rate, which means how many frames per second.

+### Record and Preview Mode
+`Red` to Record, `Blue` to Preview.
+View `scene and animation` window both to see effects.

+### Is Active

+In context mode, a gameobject has an attribute called `is active`, only visible in animation window add component menu.
+This is to prevent gameobject being disabled which will cause a lot of `bugs`.

+### Animation Curve Shape

+Right click on keypoint on curve, change `tangents` settings of both sides or just drag tangent handler

+### Ripple Editing

+Moving one keyframe `Vertically` to cause other keyframes automatically moving vertically, like a ripple effect.
+Enable or disable in `...` up right side